avantrec/soco-cli/PYPI_README.md

 # Soco CLI: Control Sonos Systems from the Command Line

 **Please consider this utility to be experimental at the moment.
-The code works but requires cleanup, and the command line structure and return values are not yet fully finalised.**
+The code is functional but requires cleanup, and the command line structure and return values are not yet fully finalised.**

 ## Overview